-The prison system has begun to understand the difficulties faced by offenders upon release.
-Employment is the essential barrier to overcome.
-As such, prisons have started to teach a range of skills, many individuals leave with professional qualifications and an enhanced skill set.
-86% of employers who hired an ex-offender reported that they are good at their job; this underutilised talent pool could provide perfect individuals to fill both your vacancies and skills gaps.
+Therefore, employment is the essential barrier to overcome.
+As such, many prisons have started to teach a range of skills while prisoners are incarcerated.
+Many individuals leave prison with professional qualifications and an enhanced skill set.
+According to gov.uk, 86% of employers who hired an ex-offender report that they are good at their job.
+This underutilised talent pool could provide the perfect solution to fill both your vacancies and skills gaps.

 Employing an ex-offender contributes to the diversity, inclusion and social responsibility of your business.
-This will help strengthen your brand reputation and in turn, may assist with securing new customers.
+More than 9 out of 10 employers say that diverse recruitment has enhanced their reputation.
+This, in turn, has helped them to win new contracts.
 With 81% of people viewing businesses who hire the formerly incarcerated as making a positive contribution to society, it is clear that employing an ex-offender could make a significant impact on your organisation.

-In providing ex-offenders with an opportunity to get their lives back on track and stay out of prison, many have high levels of loyalty, motivation, attendance and performance.
-With only 17% of ex-offenders finding employment within a year of release, it is understandable why they value the opportunity of employment so highly.
+Employing ex-offenders gives them the opportunity they may need to get their lives back on track and stay out of prison.
+Consequently, many ex-offenders have high levels of loyalty, motivation, attendance, and performance.

-With prisons offering access for employers to interview candidates, businesses could save a lot of time and costs otherwise spent on advertising.
-Ex-offenders are a readily available pool of talent that can be tapped into by businesses looking to fill vacancies, hiring a qualified individual and saving money at the same time.
+With prisons offering access for employers to interview candidates, businesses can reduce overheads such as advertising for jobs.
+Ex-offenders provide a readily available pool of candidates that can be accessed by businesses that are looking to fill vacancies.
+The end result is a qualified employee who was hired for a minimal cost.

 Often, there are fundamental barriers in the recruitment process that inhibit the employment of ex-offenders.
-As an employer, it is essential to take a look at your current recruitment policy to ensure you are not putting these individuals at a disadvantage.
+As an employer, it is essential to review your current recruitment policy to ensure you’re not putting these individuals at a disadvantage.